 Judges valued the diversity of presenters in the pilot training - researchers, clinical professionals, and judicial actors.
 They shared that hearing directly from a judge about trauma and their approach to trauma-informed practice was particularly impactful for increasing buy-in.
-Hearing from, and being able to ask specific questions of, trauma experts during the training was also helpful.
-That said, several judges expressed that some voices were missing, particularly voices of trauma survivors who had been system-involved.
-Trainings, whether in person or virtual, should include people with a wide range of perspectives and expertise.
+Hearing from, and being able to ask specific questions of, trauma experts during the train-